exasol/test-db-builder-java/doc/user_guide/user_guide.md

 ```

 This enables to activate debug output in your local development environment without actually modifying any code and thereby preventing to commit debug settings by accident to your source code repository.

+You can set either only one or both of these properties, see topics [Logging](https://docs.exasol.com/db/latest/database_concepts/virtual_schema/logging.htm) and [Debug UDF Script Output](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/debug_udf_script_output.htm?Highlight=script_output) in the Exasol documentation.
+If only `-Dcom.exasol.virtualschema.debug.address` is specified then Test DB Builder Java sets `com.exasol.virtualschema.debug.level` to `ALL`.

 ## Running Executable Database Content